 Cocoa Powder

-This bitter powder is what remains when the cocoa butter is extracted from the cocoa solids.
+This bitter powder is what remains after cocoa butter is extracted from cocoa solids.
 It also contains all the health benefits inherent in cocoa.
-When used in recipes, this dry powder imparts its traditional deep, chocolate flavor to foods without having to monitor how it melts.
+When used in recipes, this dry powder imparts its traditional, deep chocolate flavor to foods without having to monitor how it melts.

 Dark Chocolate